-Since graduating from HRAP in 2000, Tay Tay has remained involved with the Shan Women’s Action Networking (SWAN), an organization that she co-founded in 1999.
+Since graduating from HRAP in 2000, Nang Lao Liang Won - Tay Tay - has remained involved with the Shan Women’s Action Network (SWAN), an organization that she co-founded in 1999.
 In 2002, she and her SWAN colleagues launched the “Stop License to Rape in Burma” campaign, which has earned international recognition.
-SWAN was awarded the Gruber Prize for Women’s Rights and the Jean J. Kirkpatrick Award by the Women’s Democracy Network for its contributions to the advancement of women in Burma.
-She was an advisory team member of SWAN through 2015, and now serves as a resource person for the organization.
+SWAN was awarded the Gruber Prize for Women’s Rights and the Jean J. Kirkpatrick Award by the Women’s Democracy Network for her contributions to the advancement of women in Burma.
+She was an advisory team member of SWAN through 2015, and now serves as a board member of the organization.
 She has also worked in various capacities for the Women’s League of Burma (WLB), an umbrella women’s organization comprised of 13 women’s organizations from Burma from the time it was founded.
-Currently she serves as an Advisory Board Member for WLB assisting its organizational and advocacy strategy development.
+Currently she serves as an advisory board member of WLB assisting its organizational, advocacy and strategy development.
 She has written many articles and reports on various human rights issues, in particular, women’s human rights violations committed by state actors in Burma for SWAN and WLB.

-In addition to her work at SWAN and WLB, she has been a long-time member of Asia Pacific Forum on Women, Law & Development, for which she served as a member of Task Force on Violence against Women and as a Regional Council Member.
-Currently, she is a member of the International Advisory Council of the Global Fund for Women and an Advisory Network Member of the Urgent Action Fund for Women.
+In addition to her work at SWAN and WLB, she has been a long-time member of Asia Pacific Forum on Women, Law & Development, for which she served as a member of Task Force on Violence against Women and as a regional council member.
+Currently, she is an advisor to the Global Fund for Women and the Urgent Action Fund for Women.

 Tay Tay stated that the capacity building elements of HRAP opened her eyes to new possibilities in her advocacy.
 She added that combination of academic coursework, networking, and workshops provided her with the knowledge, connections, and skills to effectively advocate at the international level.
 Since HRAP, she has done significant advocacy for women’s human rights in Burma at international level representing SWAN and WLB.
 Highlights of her advocacy work includes the UN Commission on Human Rights, the UN Commission of the Status of Women, Convention on the Elimination of All Forms of Discrimination against Women, the World Conference on Racism in 2001, the Beijing Plus Ten Process, and the Association for Women's Rights in Development forums.

-In 2013, she was named a Reagan-Fascell Democracy Fellow at the National Endowment for Democracy in Washington, D.C.
+In 2013, Tay Tay was named a Reagan-Fascell Democracy Fellow at the National Endowment for Democracy (NED) in Washington, D.C.
 During her fellowship, she explored strategies for protecting women’s human rights and promoting women’s participation in Burma’s democratization process.